Selby Gardens facing $1.2M tax bill

 Furst’s office concluded the agreement would make Selby’s property subject to taxation under Florida law.

-The “exclusive use and control” documents cover two different aspects of Michael’s arrangement with the gardens —operation of a food service during Selby’s normal operating hours, and catering other events after hours when the gardens are closed to the public.
+The “exclusive use and control” documents cover two aspects of Michael’s arrangement with the gardens: operation of a food service during Selby’s normal operating hours, and catering other events after hours when the gardens are closed to the public.
 It is similar to events held at historic sites, museums and other facilities throughout the U.S. to bring extra money to the nonprofits.

 Last year, Furst was seeking to make 10% of Selby’s land taxable, Rominiecki added.